zeddify/XCord/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+If you want to install it for personnal use (fork the project then ask for a pull request if you want to expand some features), ensure you have met the following requirements:

 - Node.js installed on your computer.
 - A Discord bot token.
 You can get one by creating a bot on the [Discord Developer Portal](https://discord.com/developers/applications).